20 Best Beaches in Northland, New Zealand 2023

 11. Tokerau Beach

 Tokerau Beach is best known as the place to go kitesurfing in the far north.
-The bay faces north so it gets some good wind conditions which make it perfect for kitesurfing.
+The bay faces north so it gets some good wind conditions which makes it perfect for kitesurfing.

 If you’re not into kitesurfing, it’s still a lovely place to relax or take a swim.